Skip to product information

 Model variation

-Next-generation amplifiers with high-precision volume adjustment and overwhelming drive performance
+Next-generation amplifier with high-precision volume adjustment and overwhelming drive performance

 Description

-The achievement of a full digital control amplifier created after years of innovation.
-That's the model.
-It combines comfortable operation with remote control, wide bandwidth frequency characteristics, low noise design, it is one of the ideal for audio files.
+The goal of fully digital control amplifiers was created after years of technological innovation.
+That's this model.
+Combining comfortable operation with a remote control, wide-band frequency characteristics, and low-noise design, this is the ideal device that audio files are looking for.

-AMP-5522P: Design combined with preamplifier, with voltage input, current input and balance input to achieve optimal acoustic performance.
+AMP-5522P: Designed to be combined with a preamp, it is equipped with voltage input, current input, and balanced input, achieving optimal acoustic performance.

 Innovative operability and sophisticated design

-All operations are performed with a rotary encoder for accurate and intuitive control.
-In addition, visual feedback with graphic and color LCD displays shows the adjustment status at a glance.
-The remote control function has an easy-to-use specification that allows easy operation of power supply ON/OFF, input selection, gain control, and muting.
+All operations are performed using a rotary encoder for accurate and intuitive control.
+In addition, visual feedback via graphic and color LCD displays allows you to see the adjustment status at a glance.
+The remote control function is easy to use, allowing you to easily operate power on/off, input selection, gain control, and muting at your own pace.

-Equipped with an HBK (I) circuit that supports both voltage and current signals.
-Eliminate conventional buffer circuits for simple, high-speed signal transmission.
+Equipped with an HBK(I) circuit that can handle both voltage and current signals.
+Eliminating conventional buffer circuits, achieving simple, high-speed signal transmission.
 This provides a more dynamic and transparent sound.
-In AMP-5522, the SATRI circuit has evolved and been improved over a long period of time.
-Detailed nuances and spatial expressions of music are reproduced more realistically, realizing a sense of realism as if the performer is playing in front of them.
+The AMP-5522 has evolved the SATRI circuit and has been improved over a long period of time.
+The detailed nuances and spatial expressions of the music are reproduced more realistically, creating a sense of realism as if the performer was playing in front of his eyes.

 Overwhelming drive performance and low distortion

-• High output with maximum output 70W (10% distortion) and maximum 58W (1% distortion) without distortion.
+• Achieves a maximum output of 70W (10% distortion) and a maximum output of 58W (1% distortion) without distortion.

-• 85dB low-efficiency speakers are also powered by margins, providing powerful and transparent sound.
+• It also drives low-efficiency 85dB speakers with ease, providing powerful and transparent sound.

-• Overwhelming performance combined with a wide range of speakers
+• Combined with a wide range of speakers, it delivers overwhelming performance.

-• The expression of instruments and vocals is extremely natural, realizing analog smoothness.
+• The instruments and vocals are expressed extremely naturally, achieving analog smoothness.

-• A high-precision 10-bit relay digital attenuator is built in for fine volume adjustment.
+• It has a built-in high-precision 10-bit relay digital attenuator, allowing for detailed volume adjustment.

-• Reduce step-by-step errors to 0.2dB below for accurate volume control.
+• The errors for each step are reduced to 0.2dB or less, achieving accurate volume control.

-• The balance error of left and right channels is surprisingly small, maintaining the perfect stereo image.
+• The balance error between the left and right channels is surprisingly small, maintaining a perfect stereo image.

-AMP-5522 is not just an amplifier.
-It conveys the breathing of the performer and the texture of the instrument as it is and draws the listener into the world of music.
-A sound that coexists with analog-like warmth and overwhelming digital resolution.
-The more you listen to the masterpiece, the more vivid you feel.
+The AMP-5522 is more than just an amplifier.
+It conveys the performer's breathing and the texture of the instrument as it is, drawing listeners into the world of music.
+A sound that combines the warmth of analogue and the overwhelming resolution unique to digital.
+The more you listen to the masterpieces, the more you will be able to see their abilities clearly.

-• Spectacular classical piecesThen, the sound field and the elaborate sound of the instrument are clearly reproduced.
+• Magnificent classic workThe wide sound field and the sound of the fine instruments are clearly reproduced.

-AMP-5522 is an amplifier that brings your music experience to a higher level.
+The AMP-5522 is an amplifier that takes your music experience to a higher level.

 Spec